SoftwareAG/c8y-docs/src/render/guides/web/tab-plugin.html.md

 ---
 order: 30
 title: Tab Plugin
-layout: default
+layout: standalone
 ---

-## Overview

-In the following document you will get an overview on how to develop a plugin that adds a new tab to devices.
+<p class="lead">In this document you will get an overview on how to develop a plugin that adds a new tab to devices.</p>

 Before you start working on the tab plugins, we recommend you to take a look at the [introduction](/guides/web/introduction) which deals with the basic concepts of applications and plugins as well as an "Hello world!" style demo plugin.